kubernetes-sigs/kube-scheduler-simulator/simulator/docs/extender.md

 This document describes how to use your scheduler extenders in the scheduler running in the simulator.
 The scheduler extender is the webhook-based scheduler extension.

-The simulator stores the results of each Extender in the annotation of a pod.
+The simulator adds the results of each extender to Pod's annotation like it does for the scheduler plugins.

 (Note that it's not related to the [`plugin-extender`](./plugin-extender.md) which is one of the our simulator's feature.
 (Sorry for the confusing name 😅))